mobven/ToolTipKit/README.md

 Currently ToolTipKit is only avaliable via SPM.
 You can also add manually to your project.

 ### SPM
-If you have already Swift package set up, add CountryPicker as a dependency to your dependencies in your `Package.swift` file.
+If you have already Swift package set up, add `ToolTipKit` as a dependency to your dependencies in your `Package.swift` file.
 ```swift
 dependencies: [
     .package(url: "https://github.com/mobven/ToolTipKit.git")